aabounegm/InnoDevOpsCourse/terraform/README.md

 [Terraform](https://www.terraform.io/) is an open-source tool by [hashicorp](https://www.hashicorp.com/) for building, deploying, and managing infrastructure.
 It is a declarative language for describing the structure of your infrastructure (a paradigm known as Infrastructure as Code), and has a lot of plugins to support different types of infrastructure and (cloud) providers.

+A list of Terraform best practices can be found in [TF.md](./TF.md).

 ## Usage

 After installing Terraform and writing the `.tf` file describing the infrastructure, run `terraform init` to download the required plugins and modules.